philsturgeon/tech-talks/in-progress/what-rails-can-teach-php-about-building-apis/index.md

 ---

-### Composer vendor create "brand oppertunity"
+### Composer vendors create "brand oppertunity"

 ## Many devs want vendorname/fame

+Note: 5min fast / 10min slow

-Note: That can be seen League reaction
+That can be seen League reaction

 Other ways to do it
 help people / prs / issues
 blog

+async

 ---